The best free screen recorder

 Another screen recorder aimed primarily at gamers, Bandicam boasts an interface reminiscent of 2001 A Space Odyssey's HAL and is packed with features including hardware acceleration and an overlay showing frames per second.

-With ezvid, you can record, annotate and upload directly to YouTube without leaving the app
+Record, annotate and upload directly to YouTube, all without leaving the screen recorder

 It enables you to edit your recordings, add slides, change the speed and upload directly to YouTube, and you can draw on screen or turn typed text into spoken audio.
 This screen recorder is particularly popular with Minecraft players.